alan-whitman/CS2450GroupProject/README.md

 3. Run a complete program from a file.
 For example, "python uvsim.py myprogram.bml" will attempt to open a file called myprogram.bml and interpret each line of the file as a single instruction.
-As with running a program from command line parameters, if UVSim is not able to convert any instruction to an integer, it will abort.
+As with running a program from command line parameters, if UVSim is not able to convert any, it will default to the main menu.

 ### Available Instructions